WMXJ: Oldies

 In early 1985, the station was purchased by Sconnix Broadcasting, and on March 7 of that year, WCKO changed call letters to WMXJ-FM, changing the format to adult contemporary as "Majic 102", and upgraded their signal, moving the station to the master antenna system serving South Florida, the result of another station moving from 92.1 to 92.3.
 In 1986, the station migrated to a full-time 50s and 60s oldies format as "Majic 102.7", and was commercially successful in the 25-54 demographic through 1991.

 In 1994, the station was sold to Jefferson-Pilot Communications.
 In 2006, Jefferson-Pilot's television and radio operations were acquired as a division of Lincoln National Corporation and renamed Lincoln Financial Media.
 At that point, the station slowly transitioned from oldies to a classic hits format, playing less 50s and more 70s.

 In 2012, Sam Zniber became Program Director, steadfastly rebooting the station as "Magic 102.7" (swapping the "j" with a "g") and added some 80s selections to the playlist; this resulted in steady growth, which led to a 5.1% share in December 2013 (from 2.8% in April 2012) in the Arbitron PPM ratings.
 In late 2013, the station rehired Ken Payne as Program Director who once held that position some 25 years prior.
-Payne tried to revitalize the station back to its former prestige by readding some earlier 60s singles to the playlist despite an ever-changing radio demographic and reluctance from upper management.
+Payne tried to revitalize the station back to its former prestige by allowing some earlier 60s singles to be played despite an ever-changing radio demographic.
 Nevertheless, the station later described itself as a top 40 station aimed at adults, mainly playing hits from the 70s and 80s, with a small number of late 60s singles.

 The lineup included former midday host Mindy Lang and prior evening host Vance Phillips paired together in morning drive, Joe Johnson in middays, and DJ Holiday (who had recently replaced longtime host Ron St. John) in the afternoons.

 Purchase by Entercom

 On December 8, 2014, Entercom announced that it was purchasing Lincoln Financial Media's entire 15-station lineup (including WMXJ) in a $106.5 million deal, and would operate the outlets under a local marketing agreement (LMA) until the sale was approved by the FCC.
 The sale was consummated on July 17, 2015.

-On December 8, 2015, the entire air staff and management of WMXJ were told that they were being released.
+On December 8, 2015, the entire air staff of WMXJ with the exception of DJ Holiday were told that they were being released.
 This led to rumors of a format change, despite having placed sixth in the November 2015 Nielsen Audio PPMs.
 WMXJ then ran a mix of classic hits and Christmas music with no live DJs through the rest of the month.
 On January 1, 2016, at midnight, WMXJ rebranded as "102.7 The Beach", keeping the classic hits format, but taking a decidedly more 80s-heavy approach.
 The last song on "Magic" was "The Tide Is High" by Blondie, while the first song on "The Beach" was "The Way You Make Me Feel" by Michael Jackson.